 What can be expected of the entertainment highlights in 2016 then?

-What’s more, Singapore International Festival of Arts will also be held over the F1 weekend and world-acclaimed musical Wicked will also be staged at Marina Bay Sands (to name a few).
-The diversity of entertainment choices meant that a family trip to Singapore for F1 meant everyone will have something to look forward to!
+What’s more, Singapore International Festival of Arts will also be held over the Formula One weekend and world-acclaimed musical Wicked will also be staged at Marina Bay Sands (to name a few).
+The diversity of entertainment choices meant that a family trip to Singapore for Formula One meant everyone will have something to look forward to!

 Book tickets to Wicked – The Musical at the following HERE.